Local-global principles for torsors over arithmetic curves: Applications

 (\ref{local_hyperbolic}) By Witt decomposition, we may write $q = q' \perp q''$, where $q'$ is anisotropic over $E$ and $q''$ is hyperbolic over $E$.
 Since $q$ and $q''$ are hyperbolic over $E_y$, so is $q'$, by Witt cancellation (\cite[Theorem~I.4.2]{Lam}).
 If $q'$ is not the zero form, then it is isotropic over $E_y$, and hence it is isotropic over $E$ by part~(\ref{local_isotropy}).
 This contradiction shows that $q'=0$ and hence $q=q''$ is hyperbolic. \end{proof}

 In this proposition we return to our standing notation of this section.

 \begin{prop} Assume that the residue field $k$ of $T$ has characteristic unequal to two.
-Let $F$ be a one-variable function field over the fraction field of $T$.
-Then for every quadratic form $q$ over $F$, there is a regular model $\wh X$ of $F$ such that for every point $P$ on the closed fiber of $\wh X$, $q$ is isotropic (resp.\ hyperbolic) over $F_P$ if and only if it is isotropic (resp.\ hyperbolic) over $(F_P)_v$ for every discrete valuation $v$ on $F_P$. \end{prop}
+Let $F$ be a one-variable function field over the fraction field of $T$ and let $q$ be a quadratic form over $F$. {\alph{enumi}} {(\alph{enumi})} \begin{enumerate} \item Then there is a regular model $\wh X$ of $F$ such that for every point $P$ on the closed fiber of $\wh X$, $q$ is isotropic (resp.\ hyperbolic) over $F_P$ if and only if it is isotropic (resp.\ hyperbolic) over $(F_P)_v$ for every discrete valuation $v$ on $F_P$. \item Moreover, for a model $\wh X$ as in part~(\ref{good model exists}), the given form $q$ is isotropic (resp.\ hyperbolic) over $F_P$ for every point $P$ on the closed fiber of $\wh X$ if and only if it is isotropic (resp.\ hyperbolic) over $F_v$ for every discrete valuation $v$ on $F$. \end{enumerate} \end{prop}

-\begin{proof} The forward implication is true for any regular model, so it suffices to find a model for which the reverse implication holds.
+\begin{proof} (\ref{good model exists}) The forward implication is true for any regular model, so to prove that assertion it suffices to find a model for which the reverse implication holds.
 Let $\wh X'$ be any regular model for $F$.
 Since $\cha(F) \ne 2$, after replacing $q$ by an equivalent form we may assume that $q$ is a diagonal form $\sum a_i Z_i^2$, with $a_i \in F^\times$.
 Let $D'$ be the union of the supports of the divisors of the elements $a_i$ as rational functions on $\wh X'$.
 For some blow-up $f:\wh X \to \wh X'$, the singularities of $D := f^{-1}(D')$ are normal crossings (e.g.\ see~\cite[Lemma~4.7]{HHK}).
 Let $X$ be the closed fiber of $\wh X$, and let $P\in X$.
 If $P$ is the generic point of a component of $X$, then $F_P$ is a complete discretely valued field, and the statement is trivial.
 So let $P$ be a closed point.
 By the above condition on the divisor $D$, we may choose local parameters $x,y\in \wh R_P$ such that the components of $D$ that meet $P$ lie in the zero locus of $xy$ on $\wh X$.
 After multiplying $q$ by an element of the form $x^r y^s$, we may assume that $q$ is as in the hypothesis of Lemma~\ref{val_local}.
 If $q$ is isotropic (resp.\ hyperbolic) over each completion of $F_P$, it is in particular isotropic (resp.\ hyperbolic) over the completion of $F_P$ with respect to the $y$-adic valuation on $F_P$.
-Then the lemma implies that $q$ is isotropic (resp.\ hyperbolic) over $F_P$, as we needed to show. \end{proof}
+Then the lemma implies that $q$ is isotropic (resp.\ hyperbolic) over $F_P$, as we needed to show.